Ibn Wahshiyya: Biography

 Ibn Wahshiyya was likely born in Qussīn (Iraq) and died in the year 318 of the Islamic calendar (= 930-1 CE).
 Very little else is known about his life.
 Our main source of information are Ibn Wahshiyya's own writings, as well as the short entry in Ibn al-Nadim's (died c.
 995) Fihrist, where he is explicitly said to be among the "authors whose life is not well known".
 Ibn Wahshiyya himself claimed to be a descendant of the Neo-Assyrian king Sennacherib (r.
 704 – 681 BCE), whom the rural, Aramaic-speaking population of southern Iraq (known to Arabic authors of Ibn Wahshiyya's time as 'Nabataeans') revered as their illustrious ancestor.
-Despite the fact that these Iraqi 'Nabataeans' (who are not to be confused with the ancient Nabataeans of Petra, with whom they have nothing in common) were generally looked down upon as lowly peasants, Ibn Wahshiyya identified himself as one of them.
-Ibn Wahshiyya's self-identifaction as 'Nabataean' seems credible given the accurate use of Aramaic terms in his works.
+Despite the fact that these Iraqi 'Nabataeans' were generally looked down upon as lowly peasants by the contemporary Arab elite, Ibn Wahshiyya identified himself as one of them.
+Ibn Wahshiyya's self-identification as 'Nabataean' seems credible given the accurate use of Aramaic terms in his works.